Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 ✔️ After successful upload, the Arduino is ready to communicate with the Android app via USB. <br>
 ℹ️ If upload fails, double-check that "Old Bootloader" is selected.

 <br>

 ---

 ## ⚙️ Setup for Android App:
-You can install the prepared release APK directly, build the APK manually, or open the project in Android Studio. <br><br>
+You can install the prepared release APK directly, build the APK manually, or open and build the project in Android Studio. <br><br>

 📂 **Project structure:** <br>
 The Android project is located in: <br>